imolaszabo/my-restaurant-app/README.md

-A simple yet functional food ordering web app built with HTML, CSS, and JavaScript.
+A simple food ordering web app built with HTML, CSS, and JavaScript.
 This was a solo project to solidify my knowledge gained so far.
 Regarding design, I have followed a Figma file.
 Users can add/remove menu items to their cart, view their total, and complete their order with a payment modal.

 ✨ Features